What is kidney cancer?

 - The stage of kidney cancer

 The most common treatment for kidney cancer is surgery.
 The surgical treatment options include:

 Partial nephrectomy, which is also known as nephron-sparing surgery.
-In a partial nephrectomy, the tumor and a margin of healthy tissue is removed.
+In a partial nephrectomy, the tumor and a margin of healthy tissue are removed.
 This is a common treatment for small kidney cancers and is generally preferred over a radical nephrectomy.
 A partial nephrectomy may be performed traditionally, meaning an open procedure that results in a large incision, laparoscopically, meaning through a small incision, or through robotic technology.

 Radical nephrectomy is a surgical procedure in which the diseased kidney is completely removed in addition to a margin of healthy tissue, and nearby lymph nodes.
 The adrenal gland, which produces a variety of hormones, may also be removed.
-This procedure could be performed through traditional surgery, laparoscopically or through robotic surgical technology.
+This procedure could be performed through traditional surgery, laparoscopically, or through robotic surgical technology.

 Treatments When Surgery Isn’t an Option